adobe/aem-spa-project-archetype/README.md

 # AEM SPA Project Archetype

+---

+**IMPORTANT:** The SPA archetype has been merged into the [AEM Project Archetype](https://github.com/adobe/aem-project-archetype).
+This repository is no longer maintained.

+---

-**This archetype creates a minimal Adobe Experience Manager project as a starting point for your own SPA project.**
+This archetype creates a minimal Adobe Experience Manager project as a starting point for your own SPA project.

 See the [WKND Events Tutorial](https://helpx.adobe.com/experience-manager/kt/sites/using/getting-started-spa-wknd-tutorial-develop.html) on the Adobe Help Center website for an example of how to use it.